juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 author: Admin
 description: "This is meta description"
 country: Sri Lanka
-summary: "Women in Sri Lanka now find it easier to borrow long-term capital from banks under the ADB’s Sri Lanka: Small and Medium-Sized Enterprises Line of Credit Project that is supported by Women Entrepreneurs Finance Initiative (We-Fi) grant and the Japan Fund for Poverty Reduction (JFPR)."
+summary: "Women in Sri Lanka now find it easier to borrow long-term capital from banks under the ADB’s Sri Lanka: Small and Medium-Sized Enterprises Line of Credit Project (Project).
+The project is supported by Women Entrepreneurs Finance Initiative (We-Fi) grant and the Japan Fund for Poverty Reduction (JFPR).
+The project opened opportunities for women to plan, expand and jumpstart their businesses.
+The project is developing an ecosystem for women entrepreneurship by ensuring more women-owned or led SMEs have access to finance, training, and mentorship opportunities which finally contribute to country’s economy."
 project_title: "Sri Lanka: Small and Medium-Sized Enterprises Line of Credit Project"
 project_url: https://www.adb.org/projects/49273-001/main#project-pds
 cost: "$188.7 million"
 fund_source:
   - name: "ADB"
-    amount: "$175 million (Loan: $100 million | Grant for Technical Assistance: $75 million)"
+    amount: "$175 million (Loan)"
-  - name: "ADB"
-    amount: "$75 million (Technical Assistance)"
 fin_partners:
   - name: "Japan Fund for Poverty Reduction"
     amount: "$2 million"